 Which answers the question.

-Yes, you can still get backlinks from a scholarship link building campaign in 2020.
+Yes, you can still get backlinks from a scholarship link building campaign, even now.
 So much for the tactic being dead and gone.

 But just exploring the possibility of getting the links is not enough.